mrac/ui-components-css/CSS-RESPONSIBILITY.md

 However, component's parent/ancestors may want to overwrite/customise it.

+### Setting vs customization

+Summarizing: components are responsible for setting its internal layout, but not external.
+In terms of API they have to provide a way to set the external layout, but it would be also very convenient if they provide a way to customise/overwrite their internal layout.

+Those two cases however seem to be operations of different access:
+- setting external layout (possibly only modifying CSS of the root element) - **"public"**, **safe**
+- overwriting internal layout (modifying CSS of root element and/or internals) - may be marked **"private"**, possibly **unsafe**

+Would it be possible to determine which CSS properties set on components's root element define external layout and therefore be **"public"** ?

+External layout CSS (root element):
+* `position`
+* `display`
+* `flex`, `flex-grow`, `flex-shring`, `flex-basis`, `order`, `align-self`
+* `left`, `right`, `top`, `bottom`
+* `margin`
+* `width`, `height`, `max-width`, `max-height`, `min-width`, `min-height`
+* `z-index`

+### Position property

+`position` is associated with external-layout, although using `position:static` may affect internal-layout in a great way, whenever internal elements need a context for positioning.
+Let's consider `position:static` harmful for a component root and avoid it alltogether.

 ### Display property

-`display` property is tricky, because it may be used to set both internal and external layout on the root element of the component, for example:
+`display` property is tricky, because it may define both internal and external layout of the same component, both set on its root element, for example:

 * `display:flex` - external->`block`, internal->`flex`
 * `display:inline-flex` - external->`inline`, internal->`flex`
 * `display:block` - external->`block`, internal->`block`
 * `display:inline-block` - external->`inline`, internal->`block`

-Therefore, whenever a component set the external-layout of its children, it may overwrite their internal-layout settings (`display` property), which may not be desirable.
+Therefore, whenever a component sets the external-layout of its children, it may overwrite their internal-layout settings (`display` property), which may not be desirable.

+### Box-sizing

+With `box-sizing:content-box` which is default, it's impossible to decouple `width`/`height` which define external-layout and `padding`/`border` which are more associated with internal-layout.
+It would be a good practice to always use `box-sizing:border-box`.

 ### Look